BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/8_2_Building_the_Structure_of_P2SH.md

 ## Appendix: The Integer Conversion Script

-The following script collects the complete methodology for changing an integer between -2147483647 and 2147483647 to a little-endian signed-magnitude representation:
+The following script collects the complete methodology for changing an integer between -2147483647 and 2147483647 to a little-endian signed-magnitude representation in hex:
 ```
 file: integer2lehex.sh
 #!/bin/bash